 The exploratory program entails drilling one exploratory well.
 Exploratory program capital expenditures will be borne exclusively by us.
-Expected capital expenditures in 2018 for the Morona Block are mainly related to facility maintenance and environmental and engineering studies in order to get the approval of the Development Environmental Impact Study by the end of the vear.
+Expected capital expenditures in 2019 for the Morona Block are mainly related to flexible pipeline installation, temporary access road, location conditioning and the Morona Camp dock revamping.
+These activities are subject to the approval of the Environmental Impact Study, which is under review by the local authority as of the date of this annual report.
+The approval of the Development Environmental Impact Study is expected by the end of the second quarter of 2019.

 Initially we will hold a 75% working interest in the block.
-However, according to the terms of the agreement, Petroperu has the right to increase its working interest in the block by up to 50%, subject to the recovery of our investments in the block by certain agreed factors.
+However, according to the terms of the agreement, Petroperu has the right to increase its working interest in the block up to 50%, subject to the recovery of our investments in the block by certain agreed factors.

 See "Item 3.
-Key Information-D. Risk factors-Risks relating to our business-"Our inability to access needed equipment and infrastructure in a timely manner may hinder our access to oil and natural gas markets and generate significant incremental costs or delays in our oil and natural gas production" and "-We may suffer delays or incremental costs due to difficulties in negotiations with landowners and local communities, including native communities, where our reserves are located."
+Key Information-D. Risk factors-Risks relating to our business-Our inability to access needed equipment and infrastructure in a timely manner may hinder our access to oil and natural gas markets and generate significant incremental costs or delays in our oil and natural gas production" and "-We may suffer delays or incremental costs due to difficulties in negotiations with landowners and local communities, including native communities, where our reserves are located."